geokyr/ece-ntua-software-as-a-service/README.md

 * Testing: **jMeter**

 ## Agile Software Development
 For the development of our web application, we used the Scrum framework.
-The development was split into 3 main sprints (as shown on our [GitHub Projects page](https://github.com/ntua/saas2022-19/projects?query=is%3Aclosed&type=classic)).
+The development was split into 3 main sprints.

 The initial sprint had, mostly, to do with the architecture of our project and the listing of the different microservices needed.
 The second sprint was dedicated to the development of the application's codebase, as well as an initial deployment of the various microservices on the cloud.
 During the third sprint we made our final touches or changes to the codebase and architecture, while performing the testing of our application, after it had been redeployed on the cloud.